 Perhaps the easiest way to spot a quality shirt is by looking at the shoulder.
-In both our classic styles, as well as our more elevate pleated finishes, our luxury shirts feature hand-crafted shoulders for a truly sartorial appeal that surpasses the refinement of fully machine-constructed shirts.
-Crafted with a series of small pleats running along the sleeve head, pleated shoulder shirts—available through Custom Made only—offer the comfort of added space and a greater range of motion.
+Our luxury shirts feature hand-crafted shoulders for a truly sartorial appeal.
+Available in both a classic finish, as well as a more elevate pleated shoulder, the expertly hand-finished look gives them a more luxurious, artisanal aesthetic than fully machine-constructed shirts.
+Made with a series of small, handmade pleats running along the sleeve head, pleated shoulders offer the comfort of more space and a greater range of motion.

 Offset seams — Don’t let the misaligned, asymmetry fool you, offset seams are constructed in such a way to get the perfect angle for maximum comfort and mobility.

 High quality shirts feature an offset underarm seam.
 In this detailed stitch, the yoke and sleeve seams do not meet at a single point, fastening the sleeves in a way that closely follows the natural angle of your arm.
 This small technical detail requires the shirt to be crafted in two steps, rather than with a single seam.
 The result is a shirt that’s much more comfortable to move in as the draping of the sleeve is more fitted to the arms.

 English seam — Also known as a single-needle stitch, this method creates a stronger seam and clean, streamlined look.

 Much more difficult to create than a standard two-stitch seam, English seams are comprised of a single stitch, resulting in a fine, tight seam that prevents interior puckering and gives off a neater, more elegant look.